People remember rosy picture shown by PTI: Bilawal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GILGIT: The Pakistan People’s Party (PPP) Chairman, Bilawal Bhutto Zardari, on Sunday said the government has forgotten about its lofty promises but the masses still remember them.
+GILGIT: The Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari Sunday said the government has forgotten about its hefty promises but the masses still remember them.
 He said the government which came to power through stealing votes is now showing sheer stubbornness and has taken more than a hundred U-turns before the completion of its first hundred days.

 Speaking at a rally here, the PPP chairman said members of the ruling party didn't know anything other than engaging in altercation with opponents.
 "Consultation, tolerance and parliamentary ethics will not work in 'Naya Pakistan', rather whatever Khan Sahib (PM) would say only that would happen," he lambasted.